The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 OIT has proven effective in clinical trials, though results differ according to the food allergen.

 Recent studies have shown that peanut, egg and milk OIT have boosted tolerance in about 60-80% of patients.
 While this success rate is promising, it’s not clear whether other food allergens show similar results.
 Published studies have ranged considerably in efficacy, varying from 30%-90%.

 In addition, the effectiveness of OIT over time is the subject of further study.
 It’s unclear how long tolerance lasts and whether accidental exposure to food allergens later in life can still be life-threatening.

 Remember that OIT should be performed under the medical supervision of a board-certified allergist.
 The treatment must be highly controlled in order to reduce the risk of a severe allergic reaction.

 To get started, you’ll receive a tiny amount of the allergen in the office.
-For example, if you have a peanut allergy, you’ll be given a dose of diluted peanut powder.
+For example, if you have a peanut allergy, you’ll be given a dose of micro-dosed peanut powder.
 At home, you’ll also take a daily dose of the allergen.

 In highly successful cases, OIT patients may be able to consume small amounts of the allergen in their diet without any adverse reaction.